kube-vip/website/content/docs/usage/egress.md

 ### Using kube-vip Egress

+**NOTE:** At this time, egress requires `iptables` in order to re-write rules that will change traffic.
+To facilitate this a seperate kube-vip image exists that has `iptables`, this image is called `kube-vip-iptables` and is available [here](https://github.com/kube-vip/kube-vip/pkgs/container/kube-vip-iptables).

 To enable Egress kube-vip requires `serviceElection` to be enabled, the Kubernetes service requires the below Egress annotation **and** it requires `externalTrafficPolicy` set to `Local`.

 ```